-The B'DOWN (Blowdown) choice means that the relay must be linked to a conductivity sensor, which can include a 4-20mA input from our toroidal probe.
+The B'DOWN (Blowdown) choice means that the relay must be linked to a conductivity sensor.
 The output will turn on and off based on set-points.

-The Events-Other and Feed choices require further

-programming as well.
+The Events-Other and Feed choices require further programming as well.
 These steps are explained in detail later.

-Note2: When an output is disabled and then reenabled, the control is reset and all user control settings removed.
+Note: When an output is disabled and then re-enabled, the control is reset and all user control settings removed.
 This action puts the relay control into a defined state prior to reconfiguring.

 A sensor input can be used as an analyzer or monitor, but to be able to control a feeder or a valve, it needs to be linked to an output.
 Linking is achieved in the configuration process.
-See Section 10.6 Configuring a feed relay
+See Section 10.4 Configuring Cooling Tower Relays